-The Asia-Pacific Studies Group (APSG) consists of faculty and students at the Naval War College with expertise, experience, or an interest in China, Taiwan, Japan, North and South Korea, Russia, Southeast Asia, Australia, Oceania, regional maritime affairs, and U.S. policy and military strategy in the Asia-Pacific region.
-The APSG acts as a catalyst, coordinator, and implementer of research to serve the needs of the Navy, U.S. Pacific Command, and other elements of the U.S. Government responsible for formulating policy, strategy, and planning related to Asia and the Pacific.
-At the Naval War College, the group serves as a focal point for information sharing related to major policy developments within the region and U.S. policy.
+The APSG serves as a catalyst, coordinator and implementer of contemporary research to serve the needs of the Navy, U.S. Pacific Command, and the broader U.S. Government community responsible for formulating policy, strategy, and planning related to Asia and the Pacific region.
+At the Naval War College, the group serves as a focal point for information sharing related to major policy developments within the region, and U.S. policy.